top of page

 • Building lace designs

-Practice making even chains — consistent size = neater projects.
+Practice making even chains.
+Consistent size equals neater projects.

 Perfect For: